Stop & Shop Supports YNFP!

 Our pantry has filled bags with nourishing food to be delivered to Mount Hope neighbors.
 In turn, the Community Center has provided YNFP with support including holiday gifts and clothing for the children who visit our pantry.

-Hope's Harvest brings fresh, local produce to our pantry shelves.
+Hope's Harvest, a program run by Farm Fresh RI, brings fresh, local produce to our pantry shelves.

-In May 2025, the Stop & Shop on Mineral Spring Avenue in North Providence will again support YNFP with its Bloomin' 4 Good Program.
+In September 2025, the Stop & Shop on Mineral Spring Avenue in North Providence again supported YNFP with its Bloomin' 4 Good Program.
 The Providence store on W. River St. has also run this program with us.

 Thanksgiving Friends Network